Esri/arcgis-runtime-samples-android/java/generate-offline-map-with-local-basemap/README.md

 ## How it works

-The sample creates a `PortalItem` object using a web map's ID.
-This portal item is used to initialize an `OfflineMapTask` object.
-When the button is tapped, the sample requests the default parameters for the task, with the selected extent, by calling `OfflineMapTask.createDefaultGenerateOfflineMapParameters`.
+1. Create a `PortalItem` object using a web map's ID.

-Once the parameters are created, the application checks the `GenerateOfflineMapParameters.referenceBasemapFilename` property.
-The author of an online web map can configure this setting to indicate the name of a suitable basemap.
-In this example, the application checks the local file-system for the suggested "naperville_imagery.tpk" file - and if found, asks the user whether they wish to use this instead of downloading.
+2. Initialize an `OfflineMapTask` object using the portal item.
+3. Request the default parameters for the task with `OfflineMapTask.createDefaultGenerateOfflineMapParameters`.
+4. A `GenerateOfflineMapJob` is created by calling `OfflineMapTask.generateOfflineMap`.

-If the user chooses to use the basemap on the device, the `GenerateOfflineMapParameters.referenceBasemapDirectory` is set to the absolute path of the directory which contains the .tpk file.
+    * If desired, set the `GenerateOfflineMapParameters.referenceBasemapDirectory` to the absolute path of the directory which contains the .tpk file.

-A `GenerateOfflineMapJob` is created by calling `OfflineMapTask.generateOfflineMap` passing the parameters and the download location for the offline map.

-When the `GenerateOfflineMapJob` is started it will check whether `GenerateOfflineMapParameters.referenceBasemapDirectory` has been set.
-If this property is set, no online basemap will be downloaded and instead, the mobile map will be created with a reference to the .tpk on the device.
+    * Otherwise a basemap will be downloaded.
+5. Run the `GenerateOfflineMapJob` with basemap settings from step 4.

 ## Relevant API